jasonxu90/jasonxu90.github.io/research.md

 Building on [recent](https://arxiv.org/abs/1509.08165) work, we present an alternating directions (ADMM) algorithm to solve this problem that can handle datasets with tens of thousands of observations or dimensionality in the thousands.
 Our formulation regularizes the l<sub>2</sub>-norm of the subgradients to reduce generalization error by combating erratic fluctuations near the boundary.
 Such behavior is a well-known phenomenon in nonparametric regression that effects large biases when left unaccounted for.
 The resulting objective function decomposes into three blocks, and we prove primal + dual convergence of our three-operator splitting algorithm by way of a variational inequality characterization.
 This marks a departure from the many studies extending ADMM schematically to objectives with more than two blocks, which sometimes works well but is not guaranteed to be convergent.
 We apply our method to econometric and environmental data.

-* I'll be talking about this at [SDSS 2018](http://ww2.amstat.org/meetings/sdss/2018/) in the invited session _Recent Advances in Statistical Machine Learning_
+* I'll be presenting this at [SDSS 2018](http://ww2.amstat.org/meetings/sdss/2018/) in the invited session _Recent Advances in Statistical Machine Learning_

 * * *